kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 # Configuring CI/CD on Kubernetes with Jenkins

 ### Brief Description

+DevOps is a concept and a culture of efficient collaboration, cooperation and communication between all stakeholders of the process.
+Automation is the key principle of DevOps.
+Automation increases the velocity, reduces human errors, provides consistent results and mitigates risks.
+This is why organizations should adopt the DevOps approach into their business.
+This tutorial provides a guidance to achieve fully automated environment with help of Jenkins and Kubernetes.

 In this tutorial, developers will learn:

 * Setting up a Jenkins environment on Kubernetes
 * Configuring a CI/CD Jenkins pipeline
 * Building Docker images using Jenkins